floriangaechter/floriangachter.com-next/content/_index.md

 # Hello, I'm Flo

 I'm a Developer Advocate at Frontify, based in Switzerland.
-On this blog, I'll be sharing my journey, tips and tricks, and everything I've learned about things I've come across.
+This is where I share things I've learned or came across.
+Hopefully it's interesting and/or helps someone else.